Peter-Varga08/azure_dynamic_batching_simulator/README.md

    Option 2: in docker container (recommended)

     ```sh
-    # nothing to do, running the application spins up the locust service automatically
+    # nothing to do, running the application with `make up` spins up the locust service automatically
     ```
 2. The locust web interface will be available at `http://0.0.0.0:8089`
 3. Enter the URL of the FastAPI application (`http://0.0.0.0:8000`) and the number of users to simulate.